All Episodes

 Sure.

-It the I think I like I Wait It's a it's a yes or no.
+It's a yes or no.

-You either support a vaccine mandate with no other options, or you don't.
+You either support a vaccine mandate with no other options or you don't.

 What do you or not?

-It the it depends.
+It depends.

-If nurses decide they don't want the vaccine for whatever reason, w whether you strongly disagree or not, that's not the question.
+If nurses decide they don't want the vaccine for whatever reason, whether you strongly disagree or not, that's not the question.

-This is their decision, their body, their choice, right?
+Their body, their choice, right?

 If they decide no, should they be given the option of at least being tested once a day?

-But whenever it comes to I don't know if I have a so, but you don't have a problem, you don't seem to care too much that the very people that dove on COVID grenades in the middle of this Adam Schiff show that save and did it to save the lives of other people that they don't even know, they don't get any credit for that whatsoever in your mind.
+You don't seem to care too much that the very people that dove on COVID grenades in the middle of this Adam Schiff show that save and did it to save the lives of other people that they don't even know, they don't get any credit for that whatsoever in your mind.

 They get credit in my mind.